colindomoney/ZeroOne/Documentation/Raspberry Pi.md

-# Topics
+# Raspberry Pi

-1. Which version of Pi OS to use
-1. How to install it and update it
-1. Setting up WiFi on the Pi
-1. Accessing the Pi with Ethernet
-1. Installing the FastLED driver
-    1. Building it
-    1. USB permissions
-1. Setting up SSH
-1. Getting the ZeroOne code

-The following notes describe how to set up the Raspberry Pi used as the main controller on the ZeroOne project
+The following notes describe how to set up the Raspberry Pi used as the main controller on the ZeroOne project.

 ## Installing the Raspberry Pi Raspbian image